Current Offerings -- Greek Coins (Page 1 of 3)

 Condition:

-See More Tetradrachms of Alexander the Great on Page 2 of Greek Coins.
+See More Tetradrachms of Alexander the Great on the page for Alexander the Great

 Alexander, and his successors also minted bronze coins.
 Most of these bronze coins are about 16 to 19 mm diameter (about the diameter of a US Penny and typically twice as thick).
 Like his tetradrachms, most of Alexander's bronze coins feature Alexander's portrait as Herakles (same as Roman Hercules).
 He is wearing a Lion Skin.
 The Lion Skin is from the Nemeaen Lion killed by Herakles with his bare hands.
 The reverse scene is typically the club and/or the bow case of Herakles and a legend bearing his name in Greek.